mucsci-students/2022fa-475-Damnation/README.md

 ##bugs##
 do not click the gear icon in the top right.
 It opens the pause menu but disables the HUD for the player.
-Use the the escape key to enter and exit the pause menu.
+Use the escape key to enter and exit the pause menu.